 Pennsylvania does not allow transfer-on-death registration of vehicles.

 Even if you don't do any planning to avoid probate, your estate may qualify for Pennsylvania's simplified "small estate" probate procedures.
-For more details, see Probate Shortcuts.
+For more details, see Probate Shortcuts in Pennsylvania.
 For more on avoiding probate, see 8 Ways to Avoid Probate, by Mary Randolph (Nolo).